Sebastian-Castrillon/Loan-prediction_ML/README.md

 ![download](https://user-images.githubusercontent.com/106851565/171976705-ac35e306-34d0-4b9b-8b96-bfb836f99467.png)
 ![image](https://user-images.githubusercontent.com/106851565/171976846-8b9d8c5f-7a07-4ce0-8306-57d7623774c5.png)

+It was decided not to apply dimmensional reduction because it wasn't possible to have a retention of the variance higher than 98%, but it was applied a linear transformation to simplify the represantion of the data.

-Decidimos no realizar reducción dimensional debido a que no se retiene más de un 98% de la varianza, pero si se realizó la transformación para simplificar la representación de los datos.
+Se decidió no realizar reducción dimensional debido a que no se retiene más de un 98% de la varianza, pero si se realizó la transformación para simplificar la representación de los datos.

 ## 5. Implementación de clasificadores y selección de metricas de evaluación y optimización